draip96/ChatRAG/README.md

 This project is a web-based chatbot which allows users to upload their own RAG datasets.
 This project uses React for the Web UI, along with a flask backend running the Ollama instance.

+This example shows the chatbot explaining the process of preparing a dish when given the recipe as a RAG reference document.

 ![alt text](https://github.com/draip96/ChatRAG/blob/main/ChatGIF.gif "Chat Example")
 ## Usage